connervieira/Predator/DOCUMENTATION.md

             - This value can be set to any alphanumeric string.
 For example, if all the plates in your state have 3 letters followed by 4 numbers, you could set this value to "AAA0000" or "ABC1234".
 Both values will work the exact same way.
             - For sake of simplicity, you can also just enter the license plate of another car in your state or region.
 Since Predator only looks to see whether a character is a number or letter, not the character itself, "EGY4011" will act identically to "AAA0000".
             - If you leave this setting blank, plate format validation will be disabled, and Predator will display/record every license plate it detects, regardless of formatting.
+        - Next, you'll be asked if you want to enable real-time object detection.
+            - Unless you have a good reason to enable this, it's generally advised to leave it disabled, since it can dramatically slow down Predator's processing speed.
+            - When this is enabled, Predator will search each image it takes for common objects, like cars, pedestrians, traffic signals, etc.
     - Dash-cam mode:
         - In dash-cam mode, you'll only be asked for a root project directory.
 Simply create an empty folder, and specify it's full absolute path here.
             - Example: `/home/cvieira/Downloads/MyProjectFolder`